 What to Do When Your Baby Cries in Their Sleep

-If you are at a loss, frantically searching up why my baby cries in sleep, we feel you.
-This can be stressful.
-Not knowing what they are trying to communicate through their sobs can leave you in tears yourself.
+If you’re at a loss, frantically searching why my baby cries in sleep, we feel you.

 It’s quite normal for tiny babies to cry suddenly in their sleep, and often without waking up at all.